alexgurr/node-coding-challenges/new_challenge_template.md

 ## Challenge Checklist ✅
 <!--- Ensure all items have been completed and tick the boxes -->

-- [ ] My app is responsive
-- [ ] All core UI/UX has been built
 - [ ] I have built the solution to a good standard
 - [ ] I have added a README file with clear requirements and prerequisites
 - [ ] I have checked out the solution and made sure it runs
-- [ ] My challenge uses the latest version of ReactJS
+- [ ] My challenge uses the latest version of NodeJS